 A few more baking references and baking books to consider

-#6 How To Bake Everything by Mark Bittman (get it on Amazon)
+#7 How To Bake Everything by Mark Bittman (get it on Amazon)

 The book covers everything, from the basic vanilla cake to a tall croquembouche.
 There’s even a Japanese mochi recipe in this book!
 The description of the book claims there are over 2,000 recipes and variations in How To Bake Everything, and I believe it.
 Most of the recipes come with a set of variations and applications.
 Actually, this book reminds me a lot of the Joy Of Cooking (Amazon), but for baking, because How To Bake Everything includes lots of diagrams and tables so that you can better understand the baking techniques behind the recipes and how to take the recipes further.
 How To Bake Everything would make a great cookbook for beginner bakers and experienced bakers, and it’s available on Amazon.

-#7 The Flavor Bible or The Flavor Thesaurus (find it on Amazon)
+#8 The Flavor Bible or The Flavor Thesaurus (find it on Amazon)

 I have to admit though, lately, I’ve been a little frustrated with The Flavor Thesaurus because it doesn’t have some of the ingredients I want to bake with, like passion fruit and matcha tea, so I’ve been considering upgrading to The Flavor Bible, which I gather features a more extensive list of ingredients and flavours.
 You can buy The Flavor Thesaurus here on Amazon, and The Flavor Bible is also available on Amazon.

-#8 The Science of Cooking by Peter Barham (available on Amazon)
+#9 The Science of Cooking by Peter Barham (available on Amazon)

 Peter Barham presents recipes along with the relevant science behind key techniques and the role of each ingredient.
 He also includes tables of troubleshooting suggestions.
 By far, my favourite part of this book is when he explains that the key to prevent cake collapse (as it cools) is to literally drop the cake “from a height of about 30 cm on to a hard surface” as soon as the cake comes out of the oven.
 I read this part (and his explanation of why this works) a dozen times because it’s so odd.
 So, I dropped a cake on the floor on purpose and in the name of science!

 The eight books about baking and cooking listed above are a great start to help you get more serious about your baking and recipes, and I’d say most of these books are indispensable baking references to add to your collection as you learn about baking.
 Many on the list are purely baking references and don’t have recipes, but a couple are baking cookbooks (Bakewise and How to Bake Everything) and an excellent place to start if you are looking to buy cookbooks for beginner bakers.

-I have a fair bit of experience and yet I still consult all of these books all the time when I feel like I need more information and when I need to troubleshoot a baking recipe to make it better.
-There is a ton of information in these books to help you better understand the science of baking, flavours, baking ratios, and loads of recipes to get you started.
+Now with all these books on our shelves, I think we are better equipped to bake something awesome.
 If you’ve got any other baking (or cooking) references that you think I should check out, let me know!